-With the possibility of the first woman president in the US just around the corner, it seems like the perfect time for reading about other women who ran for president in the past.
-There were more than you might imagine!
-I’ve included links below to three news articles about this interesting and diverse group of women; here are just a few:
+How many women who ran for president of the United States can you name?
+Hint: there were more than you might imagine!
+I’ve included links at the end of this article to three news articles about this interesting and diverse group of women.
+Here are just a few:

 Victoria Woodhull ran for president in 1862, well before women even had the right to vote!
 She was an early suffragist who spoke out for equal rights for women.